 The McArthur Lab uses GIT Lab as a centralized resource for software development, data tracking, project documentation, issue tracking, and collaboration.
 Git Lab access is provided for registered users only – contact email@example.com to register.
 Generally speaking, all users of McArthur Lab data and servers join the General Admin Repository so they are able to submit hardware, software, or network requests, reports, and comments.

-Are you a Comprehensive Antibiotic Resistance Database curator, Resistance Gene Identifier tester, or Galaxy user?
+Are you a Comprehensive Antibiotic Resistance Database curator or Resistance Gene Identifier tester?
 This Git Lab server is where you submit and track bug reports, data curation issues, software requests, and your questions.

 Comprehensive Antibiotic Resistance Database